 So a week later the two would go at it again in the main event, this time with no time limit.
 MUST BE A WINNER! shouted the ad.
 They would do it as a 2/3 fall affair with each taking one fall.
 During the 3rd fall Brower managed to rip off Assassin's mask to reveal....a face full of tape.
 He had tape all around his face but for his mouth, nose, and eyes.
 For that action Dunlop would disqualify Brower.
 They should have thought of that!
 Bulldog then grabbed the mic off the announcer and challenge Assassin to a Texas Death Match the following week.
 A winner must be decided.
 As an added bonus The Assassin would have to unmask if he lost.
 Note at this time Brower was a fan favorite in the area though he didn't change his style much.

 For the 3rd bout the Texas Death Match rules were in effect, our version.
 Winner takes all, no disqualifications and no time limit.
 Falls count anywhere, outside of ring fighting permitted.
 No holds barred except the choke.
 As per the ad 'The fighting will continue till one man is completely helpless and the survivor wins the bout....'

-The war to end all wars would go six falls before Brower missed a top rope jump and injured himself.
-The Assassin would take advantage and beat on Brower's injured leg until he finally conceded.
-While Assassin kept his mask he would later lose it at MLG.
+The war to end all wars went six falls before Brower missed a top rope jump and injured himself.
+The Assassin then beat on Brower's injured leg until he finally conceded.
+While Assassin kept his mask he later lost it at MLG.
 Unmasked by the Sheik in 1971 to reveal Mitchell.
 That was the last tournament held in Oshawa during the Milosh days (through 1992).